-Current good practice involves a combination of the top-down long-term Safe System goals as well as bottom up empirically-derived interim targets (usually of 10 years duration), which are soundly related to interventions, their likely effectiveness in the jurisdictional or organisational; road safety strategy and the quality and likelihood of their delivery.
-Results focus is the overarching function of country and lead agency management for road safety which defines the country's level of ambition for road safety and takes into account the interventions and institutional arrangements which need to be put in place in order to realise it.
+Current good practice involves a combination of top down long-term goals as well as bottom up empirically-derived interim targets (usually of 10 years duration), which are soundly related to interventions, their likely effectiveness in the national road safety strategy and the quality and likelihood of their delivery.
+Result focus is the overarching function of country and lead agency management for road safety which defines the country's level of ambition for road safety and takes into account the interventions and institutional arrangements which need to be put in place in order to realise it.
 The process involves:

-- Appraising current road safety performance through high-level strategic review. - Adopting a far-reaching road safety vision or goal for the longer term. - Analysing what could be achieved in the interim and setting quantitative targets. - Agreeing quantitative targets and ensuring accountability across the road safety partnership.
+- Appraising current road safety performance through high-level strategic review - Adopting a far-reaching road safety vision or goal for the longer term - Analysing what could be achieved in the interim and setting quantitative targets - Agreeing quantitative targets and ensuring accountability across the road safety partnership.